AFishingAddiction/AFishingAddiction.github.io/_posts/2017-07-08-6-tips-for-exploring-fishing-spots.md

 title: 6 Tips for Exploring Fishing Spots
 permalink: /6-tips-for-exploring-fishing-spots/
 date: 2017-07-08T07:30:00+05:00
+last_modified_at: 2023-06-17T08:43:00-04:00
 excerpt: Visiting the same fishing spot over and over can become boring.
 I've got a few tips that will make this process easier and more enjoyable.
 author: dan
 layout: post
-image: map-on-phone-660x441.jpg
-image_width: 660
-image_height: 441
-image_alt: "Map on a phone"
+img:
+  path: /posts/6-tips-for-exploring-fishing-spots/map-on-phone.jpg
+  width: 5354
+  height: 3574
+  alt: A cell phone turned to landscape mode with a map application on the screen and someone pointing to the phone
-image_credit: "Photo by Linda Söndergaard on Unsplash"
+  credit: "Photo by Linda Söndergaard on Unsplash"
 seo:
   type: HowToTip
 tags: